 Maybe you’ve been contemplating finally putting down that cigarette for a while.
-Perhaps you’ve tried before, and it’s been difficult to actually quit the habit.
-Health professionals label this a nicotine dependence, which just means that your brain becomes hardwired to the pleasing effects nicotine produces.1 Though you may experience that chemical “high” while smoking, its effects are only temporary, which provokes you to keep turning back to the cigarette, over and over.2 In fact, many people experience such unpleasant mental and physical changes of withdrawal when they do try to stop that make quitting smoking seem implausible.3
+Perhaps you’ve tried before and found it difficult to quit the habit.
+Health professionals label this a nicotine dependence: your brain becomes hardwired to the pleasing effects that nicotine produces.1 Though you may experience that chemical “high” while smoking, its effects are only temporary — which provokes you to keep turning back smoking.1 In fact, many people experience such unpleasant mental and physical changes of nicotine withdrawal that quitting smoking can seem implausible.1

-The good news is that even with these symptoms of withdrawal, there is an option of trying to quit that includes FDA-approved nicotine replacement products.
-There are a family of quit smoking medications— commonly known as nicotine replacement therapy (NRT)—that give you a controlled dosage of nicotine that can help reduce withdrawal symptoms.4 Below, we explore what nicotine replacement therapy is, the various types of nicotine replacement therapy available, and how NRT can help you on your journey to quitting smoking.
+The good news is that even with these symptoms of withdrawal, there is an option of trying to quit with FDA-approved nicotine replacement products.
+These are a family of quit smoking medications commonly known as nicotine replacement therapy (NRT) that give you a controlled dosage of nicotine to help reduce withdrawal symptoms.2 Explore what nicotine replacement therapy is, various types of nicotine replacement therapy available, and how NRT can help you on your journey to quitting smoking.

-As discussed before, nicotine replacement therapy is a way in which you can wean yourself off the physical dependence of nicotine by using a patch, gum, nasal spray, inhalers, and even lozenges.5 These medical therapies contain measured doses of nicotine without the other harmful chemicals in tobacco, and have proven to nearly double the chances of quitting smoking.6
+Nicotine replacement therapy is a way in which you can wean yourself off the physical dependence of nicotine by using a patch, gum, or lozenges.3 These medical therapies contain measured doses of nicotine without the other harmful chemicals in tobacco, and have proven to double the chances of quitting smoking.3

-According to the US Agency for Healthcare Research and Quality, nicotine replacement therapy is safe for adults who have the desire to quit smoking, except for women who are pregnant and teenagers.7
+According to the American Cancer Association, nicotine replacement therapy is safe for adults who have the desire to quit smoking.
+Teenagers and women who are pregnant should consult a doctor before using.3

 Types of Nicotine Replacement Therapy